-• When school become aware of an online safety issue that has occurred outside of school, it is managed in accordance with the school Online Safety Policy and Positive Behaviour Policy.
+- When school become aware of an online safety issue that has occurred outside of school, it is managed in accordance with the Online Safety Policy and Positive Behaviour Policy. - Staff will be aware that ongoing in-person monitoring is required in addition to the software in place as it is vital staff don't rely solely on IT systems as this may leave some children vulnerable.